 Lisa Coussens, Ph.D., chair of the OHSU Department of Cell and Developmental Biology and director of basic research for the OHSU Knight Cancer Institute, is building an interactive and innovative environment for cutting-edge biomedical research at OHSU.
 She is world-renowned for her work exploring how cells that surround a tumor fuel its growth and affect its response to treatment.
 Her research found that during the early stages of cancer, white blood cells – normally used by the body for healing – sometimes help tumors grow.

-Attendees got an exciting glimpse into what's on the horizon for cancer research and treatments.
+Attendees of this lecture on February 20, 2014, got an exciting glimpse into what's on the horizon for cancer research and treatments.
 Watch video of the lecture online.